 Guardianship of Thorn Abbey

-Early on, the abbey states that it will not accept other rulers in addition to this "royal" connection.
-Yet a charter of 1102 shows that a certain dependence of the abbey on neighboring territorial lords actually existed then.
-In it, Anselm, as a freeman, "by the hand of Gerard, Count of Gelre," transfers his daughter Mechteld to "the altar of the abbey of Thorn" (charter no. 5).
-From this, a form of so-called "altar guardianship" of the count, that is, secular protection of an ecclesiastical institution, may be inferred.
-In contrast, in 1263 the members of the convent of Thorn declare that they "shall have no other guardian than the church of Thorn" (charter no. 20).
+Although no feudal once-only loyalty payment can be found in the documents, a charter of 1102 shows that there was actually some dependence of the abbey on neighbouring territorial lords.
+In it, Anselm, as a freeman, "by the hand of Gerard, Count of Gelre," transferred his daughter Mechteld "to the altar of the abbey of Thorn" (charter no. 5).
+From this, a form of "altar guardianship," that is, secular protection of an ecclesiastical institution, could be inferred from the count.

 partners